softspiders/cra-ts-maven-war-starter/README.md

 ## Run from another path

-Rename *cra-ts-maven-war* for example to *cra-ts-maven-war-another-path*.
+Rename *cra-ts-maven-war.war* for example to *cra-ts-maven-war-another-path.war*.
 Deploy it to the *Tomcat*.
 Run [*http://localhost:8080/cra-ts-maven-war-another-path*](http://localhost:8080/cra-ts-maven-war-another-path) from the browser